Add YOUR Family To This Page

 Fun fact: The first woman to vote for president after passage of the 19th Amendment in 1920 was Phoebe Jordan.
 She cast her ballot in the one-room schoolhouse in New Ashford.

-There is MUCH more to discover about New Ashford, Massachusetts, USA.
-Read on!
+Explore even more about New Ashford, Massachusetts, USA.
+Keep reading!

 New Ashford Nostalgia: Vintage Photos, Ads, and Postcards